-Additional engineering and environmental studies launched in early 2019 principally addressed mine design, access road layout, hybrid on-site power generation and quarry development for construction material.
+The JV launched additional engineering and environmental studies in early 2019 for project modifications and improvements following the public consultation carried out in 2018 by the French National Public Debate Commission ("CNDP").
+The project redesign mainly addressed recommendations made in the CNDP's report and took into consideration the French government's expectations on environmental protection.
+The additional engineering and environmental studies principally addressed mine design, access road layout, hybrid on-site power generation and quarry development for construction material.
 They also include additional fauna and flora inventories, geotechnical drilling, ground geophysical surveys, geochemical analysis and laboratory test work.
 These studies involved a number of international and French (including local) consulting firms.
 The principal components of the studies include:

-- Tailings storage facility redesign, lowering the height of retainment dams and dam break study; - On-site hybrid solar power generation, eliminating the environmental impacts of connecting the mine to the local power grid, which involved the construction of a 106-km aerial power line, reducing the overall carbon emissions of the project by 80%; - Waste management plan and waste rock storage redesign to avoid acid drainage; - Hydrogeological modelling, detailed water management, water balance and contact water pond design; - Quarry development for construction material and multi-criterion comparative analysis of the studied quarry site alternatives; - Detailed redesign of the 125 km access road from Saint-Laurent du Maroni, stormwater and safety devices, bridges, watercourse crossings, retaining walls and rehabilitation of abandoned sections; - Hazardous material transport study and supply, transport and storage of explosives; - Overall project mass balance and site closure plan; and - Natural Compensation Site development.
+- Tailings storage facility redesign, lowering the height of retainment dams and dam break study; - On-site hybrid solar power generation, eliminating the environmental impacts of connecting the mine to the local power grid, which involved the construction of a 106-km aerial power line, reducing the overall carbon emissions of the project by 80%; - Waste management plan and waste rock storage redesign to avoid acid drainage; - Hydrogeological modelling, detailed water management, water balance and contact water pond design; - Quarry development for construction material and multi-criterion comparative analysis of the studied quarry site alternatives; - Detailed redesign of the 125 km access road from Saint-Laurent du Maroni, stormwater and safety devices, bridges, watercourse crossings, retaining walls and rehabilitation of abandoned sections; - Hazardous material transport study and supply, transport and storage of explosives;

+- Overall project mass balance and site closure plan; and - Natural Compensation Site development.